intershop/devenv-4-iom/doc/05_development_process.md

   1. [Create IOM](03_operations.md#create_iom)

 After that, you will have direct access to IOMs shared file system through the directory you have set for `CUSTOM_SHARE_DIR`.

+## Apply Custom Configurations

+There are some configurations, that are not handled by *devenv-4-iom*.
+In detail these are *cluster.properties*, *project.cluster.properties*, *quartz-jobs-custom.xml* and *initSystem.project.cluster.cli*.
+More information about these configurations is given within the chapter *Custom Properties* in [Directory Structure of IOM Projects](https://github.com/intershop/iom-project-archetype/wiki/Directory-Structure-of-IOM-Projects#custom-properties).

+In order to apply any changes you have made locally to one of the configuration files listed above, you have to build the IOM project image locally and to restart IOM within *devenv-4-iom*.
+Building the IOM project image is a [developer task](https://github.com/intershop/iom-project-archetype#usage-typical-developer-tasks) of projects derived from [IOM Project Archetype](https://github.com/intershop/iom-project-archetype).

+When building the IOM project image locally, *devenv-4-iom* has to be configured to use the localy built image.
+To do so, make sure the `IOM_IMAGE` variable of *devenv-4-iom* contains image-name and -tag only.
+If you don't specify any further repository, the image will be looked up locally.
+Additionally it's required to set variable `IMAGE_PULL_POLICY` to *IfNotPresent*.

+Finally the following commands have to be executed to apply changes to the configuration files listed above:

+    # build the IOM project image locally
+    mvn package -Pdocker

+    # delete IOM
+    devenv-cli.sh delete iom

+    # and create IOM again
+    devenv-cli.sh create iom

+## Apply Project Files

+Project files are any kind of files that have to be added to the IOM project image.
+More information about such files can be found in chapter *Project Files* of documentation of [Directory Structure of IOM Projects](https://github.com/intershop/iom-project-archetype/wiki/Directory-Structure-of-IOM-Projects#project-files).

+*devenv-4-iom* does not provide a process to roll out such files into a running IOM.
+Instead of it, you have to build the IOM projec image locally and to restart IOM within *devenv-4-iom* exactly the same way as described in previous chapter [Applying Custom Configurations](#apply-custom-configurations).
+The same preconditions apply for `IOM_IMAGE` and `IMAGE_PULL_POLICY` as already mentioned [above](#apply-custom-configurations).

+## Apply Test Data

+IOM projects may contain test data, see chapter *Test Data* in documentation of [Directory Structure of IOM Projects](https://github.com/intershop/iom-project-archetype/wiki/Directory-Structure-of-IOM-Projects#test-data).

+If you want to apply new or changed test data to IOM running in *devenv-4-iom*, you need to have access to the shared file-system of IOM.
+In order to be able to access the shared file-system, the configuration variable `CUSTOM_SHARE_DIR` of *devenv-4-iom* must not be empty.
+The shared file-system contains a sub-directory *importarticle/in*, which is observed by IOM.
+If you copy the test-data files to this directory, IOM will process them and import the according articles.
+If a file was successfully imported, it will be moved to *importarticle/done*, in case of an error, the file will be moved to *importarticle/error*.

 ## Testing in Context of IOM Project Development